At OhMyDog! The Hague, we only invite qualified trainers to present the lessons for you and your dog.

 Role at OhMyDog!
 I founded the school in 2013.
 My role is to steer OhMyDog!, making sure we keep giving ethically and scientifically sound advice, keeping your trainers sharp and motivated, and doing general management work.
 I also still teach classes as Head Instructor and still hold the role of Behaviour Coach for my colleagues' classes.

 Credentials: Originally a French speaker, I grew up in England for a few years, where I studied Zoology (Newcastle University).
 I moved from the UK to the Netherlands in 2001, where I still live in a village on the outskirts of The Hague with my husband, son and rescue dog.
 I converted back to Zoology from an international career in IT project management through a series of specialisations including a postgraduate in Applied animal behaviour (magna cum laude) as well as certifications in canine ethology (Cursus Centrum Dierverzorging Barneveld), kynology (DogVision), first aid for dogs and dog training instructor (through the O&O).

 Behaviourist: I help people with their dog's behaviour problems through my behaviour therapy practice: Canis bonus.
 I am also the resident behaviour therapist for the Wateringseveld Animal Clinic in The Hague who are, like myself, certified Fear Free professionals.

-Lecturer: I am a lecturer in Annorlunda's star team, and intern-lecturer at the O&O certification institute for dog trainers.
+Lecturer: I am a lecturer in Annorlunda's star team, and at the O&O certification institute for dog trainers.
 I also give seminars to animal organisations (e.g. Dierenbescherming).
 I also give advice to municipalities on their dog-related policies.